Guidelines and Procedures

 As a general policy, the University does not permit its name or any images of the Lee Chapel, its grounds or collections to be used for commercial purposes or to promote a product or service.

-The University respectfully suggests the following acknowledgement for books, videos and movies:
+The University respectfully suggests the following acknowledgement for books and videos.

 ______________________ acknowledges the assistance of Washington and Lee University, which owns and operates the Lee Chapel and Museum.

-For photographs, please provide identification using the following words: "Courtesy of Washington and Lee University."
+For professfional photographs of Lee Chapel, please provide identification using the following words: "Courtesy of Washington and Lee University."

-It is the University's policy that any filming or recording not disturb the visiting public's experience while at the Lee Chapel & Museum.
+It is the University's policy that any approved videography not disturb the visiting public's experience while at the Lee Chapel & Museum.

 - Food, drink, and smoking are not permitted.